-On December 3, 2010, the Company filed a Shelf Registration Statement on Form S-3 (the 2010 Shelf Registration Statement) with the SEC to sell up to \$30 million of common stock and common stock purchase warrants.
-This registration statement (file No. 333-170945) was declared effective by the SEC on December 15, 2010.
-The Company has conducted three registered direct offerings under the 2010 Shelf Registration Statement.
-See Note 9.
+On January 31, 2014, the Company filed a Shelf Registration Statement on Form S-3 (the 2014 Shelf Registration Statement) with the SEC to sell up to \$100 million of common stock.
+This registration statement (file No. 333-193699) was declared effective by the SEC on March 19, 2014.
+Subsequent to quarter end, on April 3, 2014, the Company offered for sale 13,023,750 shares of its common stock in an underwritten public offering under the 2014 Shelf Registration Statement, raising net proceeds of approximately \$26.8 million.
+See Note 12.
+While there can be no assurance, based on currently available information, the Company estimates that it has sufficient working capital (excluding the proceeds of its recently completed public offering) to support its operations through the end of 2014.